kdeldycke/awesome-iam/README.md

 * [IAM Is The Real Cloud Lock-In](https://forrestbrazeal.com/2019/02/18/cloud-irregular-iam-is-the-real-cloud-lock-in/) - A little *click-baity*, but author admit that `It depends on how much you trust them to a) stay in business; b) not jack up your prices; c) not deprecate services out from under you; and d) provide more value to you in business acceleration than they take away in flexibility.`

+## Cryptography

+* [Cryptographic Right Answers](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html) - An up to date set of recomendations for developers who are not cryptography engineers.
+# [Real World Crypto Symposium](https://rwc.iacr.org) - Aims to bring together cryptography researchers with developers, focusing on uses in real-world environments such as the Internet, the cloud, and embedded devices.

 ## Password-based Authentication

 * [The new nist password guidance](https://pciguru.wordpress.com/2019/03/11/the-new-nist-password-guidance/) - A summary of [NIST Special Publication 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) covering new password complexity guidelines.